elannash/graphing-calculator-web-demo/README.md

 # Graphing Calculator
-A fun little project built with the help of [SFML Version 2.5.1](https://www.sfml-dev.org/download/sfml/2.5.1/).
+A fun little project built with the help of **[SFML Version 2.5.1](https://www.sfml-dev.org/download/sfml/2.5.1/)**.

 ## Features
   - Sidebar: Store and save functions for easy access.
   - Zoom: Zoom in and out of the graph using the scroll wheel.
   - Pan: Navigate the graph using arrow keys.
-  - User Input: Enter custom functions to experiment and analyze specific equations.
+  - User Input: Enter your own custom functions to analyze.

 |<img src="media/sidebar.gif" width="382" height="220"/>|<img src="media/zoom.gif" width="382" height="220"/>|
 |---|---|